• Home

 Sum insured

-You will receive benefits from your insurance provider up to the agreed sum insured.
+You will receive benefits from your insurance company up to the agreed sum insured.
 The sum insured should be at least 10 million euros and cover all three areas of the insurance at this level.
+However, a policy with a sum insured of 50 million euros is clearly better and adds to your financial safety in the event of damage.
+The difference in cost compared to insurance policies with a lower sum insured is minimal.

 Best performance guarantee

-Some insurance companies offer the best performance guarantee for liability insurance.
-The company provides then the same benefits as the best liability insurer in Germany.
+Some insurance companies offer the best performance guarantee for their liability insurance and provide then the same benefits as the best liability insurer in Germany.

-This guarantee is important if you have caused a claim, and your provider argues that this area of insurance is not covered or that the sum insured is not sufficient to settle the claim in full.
-If you can prove that another insurance company will pay for this damage, this also applies to your policy with the best benefit guarantee.
-Thus, you are covered at the highest liability insurance level available in Germany.
+This guarantee is essential if you have caused a claim, and your insurance company argues that this area of insurance is not covered or that the sum insured is insufficient to settle the claim in full.
+If you can prove that another insurance company will pay for this damage, your insurance provider will also have to pay, if your policy includes the best performance guarantee.

 Insurance against loss of receivables